 \subsection{Three-dimensional HOT insulator}

-~ Similar to the two-dimensional HOTI, one can construct a BBH Hamiltonian for its three-dimensional counterpart~\cite{BBH-Science}, yielding a thrid-order topological insulator that supports eight corner modes with $d_c=3$.
+~ Similar to the 2D HOTI, one can construct a BBH Hamiltonian for its 3D counterpart~\cite{BBH-Science}, yielding a thrid-order topological insulator that supports eight corner modes with $d_c=3$.
 Each unit cell then contains \emph{eight} sublattices (A, $\cdots$, H), see Fig.~\ref{fig:3DHOTI-summary}, and in the Fourier space the corresponding Hamiltonian reads as

 where \allowdisplaybreaks[4]

 Here ${\boldsymbol \Gamma}$ are mutually anticommuting eight-dimensional Hermitian matrices that satisfy the Clifford algebra $\{ \Gamma_i, \Gamma_j \}=2\delta_{ij}$.
 Even though topology of $H^{\rm 3D}_{\rm BBH}$ is insensitive to the representation of the $\Gamma$ matrices, for the sake of convenience (about which more in a moment), we choose \allowdisplaybreaks[4]